k2view-academy/K2View-Academy/articles/39_fabric_catalog/07_manual_overrides.md

 The graph's coloring scheme changes in the edit mode to the same theme as in the [version comparison](06_catalog_versioning.md) mode.
 This means that all entities and relations become grey and then every change is indicated by green, red or blue color.

 Only the latest Catalog version can be edited.
-See below which manual overrides are available in the Catalog.
+This article includes the description of available manual overrides.

 ### Edit Properties